-Situation: You are an author and are in the middle of writing your story, or you have already completed a draft copy that you want feedback on prior to submitting for publication or editing.
+Situation: You are an author and are in the middle of writing your story, or you have already completed a draft copy that you want feedback on prior to submitting for editing or publication.

 Challenge: How do you go about receiving the input you need to ensure your story is on the right path and that there aren’t any glaring holes?

 The recommendation I provide to you with this blog post is the concept of beta readers.
 The idea of beta reading is not a new one and has been going on for some time.
 Publishing houses and independent authors oftentimes solicit feedback for a draft copy of an initial manuscript.
-Back in the pre-ebook publication days, pre-release copies were sent out for feedback.
+Pre-release copies are sent out for feedback.
+These are referred to as Advanced Reader Copies (ARC) and the readers are required to provide a review upon your release date.
 This allows the author to go back and adjust areas based on reader critiques and can lead to a more complete final product.

 What is a beta reader?

-As I mentioned above, a beta reader is simply someone (a close friend, a previous reader, a complete stranger in a social media book group) who provides you feedback on a draft copy of your work.
+As I mentioned above, a beta reader is simply someone (a previous reader/a fan, a complete stranger in a social media book group) who provides you feedback on a draft copy of your work.